-For your tax records, keep a copy of the MDF 36 approved by your unit commander and certified by the MDWG A1.
+For your tax records, keep a copy of the completed certificate paperwork by your unit commander and certified by the MDWG A1.
 The Maryland Comptroller’s Office recommends taxpayers keep tax records anywhere from 3-7 years.

-For your CAP records, keep copies of your certified MDF 36 and your MDF 37 Excel workbook for 10 years to prove in future years that you’ve been active for at least 36 months.
-Beyond this, keep any documentation that confirms the activities you logged on your MDF 37 in case your unit commander challenges your log.
+For your CAP records, keep copies of your certified paperwork and your Excel workbook for 10 years to prove in future years that you’ve been active for at least 36 months.
+Beyond this, keep any documentation that confirms the activities you logged on your workbook in case your unit commander (or other state authority) challenges your log.
 Examples include: maintaining up-to-date records in eServices showing current ES qualifications, professional development ratings, duty positions, committee assignments, and attendance at training activities; keeping copies of published press releases; and ensuring your name is recorded on CAPF 104s, CAPF 109s, mission sign-in sheets, and meeting sign-in sheets.

-What is the deadline to submit my MDF 36 to Wing HQ to get certification?
+What is the deadline to submit my certification paperwork to Wing HQ to get certification?
 When will I receive the certification so I can file my taxes?

-You must submit your unit-approved MDF 36 to the Maryland Wing A1 NLT 31 Jan.
+You must submit your unit-approved certification paperwork to the Maryland Wing A1 NLT 31 Jan.
 This allows a month for all the wing approvals to be done and returned to you NLT 28 Feb so you can get your taxes filed by 15 Apr.

-Who submits the approved MDF 36 to Wing HQ?
+Who submits the approved certification paperwork to Wing HQ?

-The member is responsible for submitting the MDF 36 to MDWG HQ after the squadron commander approves it.
-This does not preclude the unit from developing local procedures for sending the forms to Wing HQ in batches, but ultimately it is the member’s responsibility to ensure it is sent.
+The member is responsible for submitting the certification form to MDWG HQ after the squadron commander approves it.
+This does not preclude the unit from developing local procedures for sending the certification requests to Wing HQ in batches, but ultimately it is the member’s responsibility to ensure it is sent.

-Does the group commander need to approve the MDF 36?
+Does the group commander need to approve the certification?

-Once a member of a squadron or flight has unit commander approval on their MDF 36, the MDF 36 can bypass the group level and be submitted directly to wing headquarters.
-Exceptions:
+Once a member of a squadron or flight has unit commander approval on their certification, the certificate can bypass the group level and be submitted directly to wing headquarters.

 I need to file my Maryland state tax return before 28 Feb.
-Can I get my certified MDF 36 back from wing headquarters sooner?
+Can I get my certification back from wing headquarters sooner?

-If you need your certified MDF 36 back from wing headquarters before 28 Feb, let the MDWG/A1 know when you need it back by.
+If you need your certificate from wing headquarters before 28 Feb, let the MDWG/A1 know when you need it back by.
 Requests to expedite processing will be handled on an individual basis.

 Are there any other tax benefits of CAP membership?